-In the past year, the programme supported 46 research programmes working to:
+In the past year, the programme supported 43 research projects working to:

-GOAL 01 Gain a better understanding of the medical causes of epilepsy GOAL 02 Gain a better understanding of how epilepsy affects development and behaviour GOAL 03 Improve diagnosis and treatment to determine the benefits of early interventions in improving long-term outcomes GOAL 04 Gain a better understanding of barriers to learning and determine the benefits of educational interventions GOAL 05 Make life better for children and families and make support systems more effective GOAL 06 Develop a network of multidisciplinary professionals to strengthen our research and shape the education of future practitioners
+- Goal 01: Gain a better understanding of the medical causes of epilepsy. - Goal 02: Gain a better understanding of how epilepsy affects development and behaviour. - Goal 03: Improve diagnosis and treatment to determine the benefits of early intervention in improving long-term outcomes. - Goal 04: Gain a better understanding of barriers to learning and determining the benefits of educational interventions. - Goal 05: Make life better for children and families and make support systems more effective. - Goal 06: Develop a network of multidisciplinary professionals to strengthen our research and shape the education of future practitioners.

-The UK Priority Setting Partnership (PSP) was tasked with investigating the health priorities of people with epilepsy.
+The UK Priority Setting Partnership (PSP) was tasked with investigating the health priorities of people with Epilepsy.
 A survey, completed by 2,014 individuals, identified approximately 5,418 epilepsy research priorities.
 From these, 25 were shortlisted for discussion at the UK Epilepsy PSP workshop, at which the top 10 priorities were selected:

-01 What are the causes and contributing factors of epilepsy-related deaths, including Sudden Unexpected Death in Epilepsy (SUDEP), and how can these deaths be prevented?
-02 What underlying mechanisms cause epilepsy in children and adults?
-03 What impact do epilepsy, seizures and anti-seizure medications (ASMs) have on brain health, including cognition, memory, learning, behaviour and mental health?
-04 How do epilepsy and epilepsy treatment impact neurodevelopment, and can this be managed or prevented?
-05 How can targeted, personalised medicine, such as gene therapy, be used to treat and/or prevent epilepsy?
-06 How can tools, devices and biological markers be used to accurately predict and prevent seizures and the onset of epilepsy?
-07 How do hormonal changes in women throughout their lives (e.g. puberty, pregnancy and the menopause) impact epilepsy, and how can this impact be addressed?
-08 How can quality of life be improved for people with epilepsy, their family and carers, including those bereaved by epilepsy?
-09 What causes drug-resistant (refractory) epilepsy and how can it be best treated?
-10 How can big data analysis, through artificial intelligence (AI) and machine learning, aid the diagnosis and management of epilepsy?
+- 01 What are the causes and contributing factors of epilepsy-related deaths, including Sudden Unexpected Death in Epilepsy (SUDEP), and how can these deaths be prevented? - 02 What underlying mechanisms cause epilepsy in children and adults? - 03 What impact do epilepsy, seizures and anti-seizure medications (ASMs) have on brain health, including cognition, memory, learning, behaviour and mental health? - 04 How do epilepsy and epilepsy treatment impact neurodevelopment, and can this be managed or prevented? - 05 How can targeted, personalised medicine, such as gene therapy, be used to treat and/or prevent epilepsy? - 06 How can tools, devices and biological markers be used to accurately predict and prevent seizures and the onset of epilepsy? - 07 How do hormonal changes in women throughout their lives (e.g. puberty, pregnancy and the menopause) impact epilepsy, and how can this impact be addressed? - 08 How can quality of life be improved for people with epilepsy, their family and carers, including those bereaved by epilepsy? - 09 What causes drug-resistant (refractory) epilepsy and how can it be best treated? - 10 How can big data analysis, through artificial intelligence (AI) and machine learning, aid the diagnosis and management of epilepsy?